marchfederico/node-sparkclient/readme.md

 ```

 #### CiscoSparkClient.createMessage(personOrRoomId, messageText, \[messageParams\], callback)
+If creating a message is successful, a response object will be returned containing the message parameters returned above for listMessages
 ```javascript
     messageParams = {}  // Message Parameters are optional
     messageParams.file = 'https://web.ciscospark.com/images/logo_spark_256px.png'  // The file to attach to the message